GreptimeTeam/docs/docs/v0.5/en/user-guide/write-data/sql.md

     ("127.0.0.2", 1702433151000, 0.2, 0.4);
 ```

-Through the above statement, we have inserted three rows into the `monitor` table.
+Through the above statement, we have inserted six rows into the `monitor` table.

 For more information about the `INSERT` statement, please refer to [`INSERT`](/reference/sql/insert.md).